AlmaBroman/flea-finder-stockholm/README.md

   - ### [Credits](#credits-1)

 ## UX
 The main concept for the site is simplicity, therefore the pages have a simple structure, and general.
 This website is designed to follow the conventions of a typical blog site and the general functionality is designed to be intuitive, meeting the users expectations of a standard blog site.
+A simple colour scheme based on a gradient between white to dark gray was used for contrast and calm.
+Favicon to make the site easier to find and look good in the tab bar.

 ### Agile
 This project was designed using an agile approach from start to finish.
 I Used the Git Hub projects function to plan this project and assigned them labels according to their importance.